• Level of education

 - Chapter 2: Differential Equations

-- Chapter 3: Functions of several variables
+- Chapter 3: Functions of Several Variables

-- Chapter 4: Statistics and interpolation concepts:
+- Chapter 4: Basic Statistics and Interpolation:

 mean and standard deviation, comparison of means, least squares, Lagrange interpolation